-- (-1) State does not allow for changes to gender marker on driver's license - (0) State only allows residents to identify as male or female - See TN Department of Safety & Homeland Security DLP-302 (July 2023; on file with MAP; see also reporting at the time), stating that following the state's new law regulating gender and defining "sex", the agency would no longer allow gender marker changes on driver's licenses.
-In April 2024, a lawsuit was filed against this policy. - Formerly, (-1) state required proof of surgery, court order, and/or amended birth certificate.
+- (-1) State does not allow for changes to gender marker on driver's license - (0) State only allows residents to identify as male or female - See TN Department of Safety & Homeland Security DLP-302 (July 2023; on file with MAP; see also reporting at the time), stating that following the state's new law regulating gender and defining "sex", the agency would no longer allow gender marker changes on driver's licenses. - In April 2024, a lawsuit was filed against this policy: Doe et al v.
+Tennessee Department of Safety and Homeland Security et al. Read more here. - Formerly, (-1) state required proof of surgery, court order, and/or amended birth certificate.
 See Tennessee Department of Safety Rule 1340-1-13-.12 (6) (2008 archive; 2021 version; full and current set of TN rules and regulations here, though note that as of April 2024, the new total ban on gender marker changes was not yet reflected in those regulations).